From the Liturgy of the Hours, Epiphany, Vespers I, Antiphon 1

 and have come to do him homage.”

 The star that led the magi to the Infant Christ served the Eternal King who existed “before the daystar shone.”
-The antiphon from the Liturgy of the Hours draws on centuries of patristic reflection on Psalm 110:3, particularly the Septuagint and Vulgate (109:3) renderings: From the womb before the daystar I begot thee.
+The Vespers antiphon draws on centuries of patristic reflection on Psalm 110:3, particularly the Septuagint and Vulgate (109:3) renderings: From the womb before the daystar I begot thee.

-Psalm 110 points toward a transcendent, eternal relationship between God and the Messianic Son of David, Jesus explained, for David, inspired by the holy Spirit, called his own son “lord” (Mark 12:35-37).
-“The Father and I are one,” Jesus said, inciting the Jews to stone him for blasphemy (John 10:30).
-An earlier stoning attempt was prompted by Jesus’ claim: “Before Abraham came to be, I AM” (John 8:58).
+Psalm 110 points toward a transcendent, eternal relationship between God and the Messianic Son of David.
+Inspired by the Holy Spirit, King David called his own son “lord” (Mark 12:35-37).
+“The Father and I are one,” Jesus claimed, inciting the Jews to stone him for blasphemy (John 10:30).
+Earlier, Jesus declared his pre-existence by invoking God’s mysterious identity at the burning bush: “Before Abraham came to be, I AM” (John 8:58).

-From Herod the Great to Herod Antipas, Caiaphas and Pontius Pilate, attempts to kill the person of the Son of God failed, for Jesus cannot die as God.
-As man he died on the Cross, but flesh united to the Son of God rose from the grave to live forever.
-The magi’s gifts of gold, frankincense and myrhh paid homage to the King of kings in his royal, priestly, and sacrificial roles.
+From Herod the Great and Herod Antipas to Caiaphas and Pontius Pilate, attempts to kill the person of the Son of God failed, for divinity cannot die.
+As man, Christ died on the Cross, but flesh united to the Son of God rose from the grave to live forever.
+The magi’s gifts of gold, frankincense, and myrrh paid homage to the King of Kings in his royal, priestly, and sacrificial roles.

 The star burned like a flame, pointing the way to God, the King of kings; the wise men saw the sign and brought their gifts in homage to their great King.